Finkelstein & Partners

 These types of class action lawsuits hold entities accountable for abusive business practices that violate antitrust laws found in the Sherman and Clayton Acts.
 Common violations that might lead to a class action lawsuit include price-fixing, price discrimination, and monopolies.
 Antitrust violations financially injure consumers and competitors, providing justification for a lawsuit.

 Consumer Protection Law Violations

-Class action lawsuits for consumer protection law violations might include violations of the Truth in Lending Act, Fair Credit Reporting Act, Fair Housing Act, Fair Debt Collection Practices Act, and other laws created to shield people from questionable business practices.
+Class action lawsuits for consumer protection law violations might include violations of the Truth in Lending Act, Fair Credit Reporting Act, Fair Housing Act, Fair Debt Collection Practices Act, the New York Lemon Law and other laws created to shield people from questionable business practices.
 Companies that engage in fraud, false advertising, and abusive tactics, especially related to debt collection, open themselves to liability in a class action lawsuit.